schropes/schropes.github.io/index.md

 **Some older updates:**

-* I'm back at MIT for the 2024-25 school year after interning at Microsoft Research Labs in New York City with Solon Barocas on the Fairness, Accountability, Transparency, and Ethics in AI (FATE) team during summer of 2024.
-Our project evaluating opportunities, risks, and trade-offs of LLMs in inductive text analysis is forthcoming.
-* I presented my work on the impacts of LLM-assisted text annotation at [Computation + Journalism](https://idi.provost.northeastern.edu/event-directory/the-2024-computation-journalism-symposium/) at Northeastern on October 26th, 2024.
 * "Fora: A corpus and framework for the study of facilitated dialogue" was presented at ACL 2024 Main Conference and IC2S2 2024.
 Learn more about the corpus [here](https://github.com/schropes/fora-corpus) and read the paper [here]([https://aclanthology.org/2024.acl-long.754.pdf])!
 * Our CHI 2024 workshop on [LLMs as Research Tools](https://sites.google.com/view/llmsindatawork/home) has led to follow-up work understanding LLMs in qualitative research.
 * In June 2023, [Art and the Science of Generative AI](https://www.science.org/doi/full/10.1126/science.adh4451), led by Ziv Epstein, came out as a Science Perspectives piece.